-- drives, and easements including environmental, utility, drainage, and access.
-The name of the easement holder and general description of the easement shall be noted on the site plan. - ix.
+- ix.
 Layout, number, dimension, and area of all lots, if applicable. - x.
 Location of Special Flood Hazard Area, floodway, flood fringe areas, and wetlands within the boundaries of the site. - xi.
 Location of existing permanent structures, paved surfaces, and unpaved driveways or parking lots on or adjacent to the proposed project site with the use of each structure labeled. - xii.
 Setbacks of existing structures from front, side, and rear property lines. - xiii.
 Location, approximate depth, and details of all existing underground utility lines on-site or adjacent to the proposed project site, including private drainage tile. - xiv.
 Location and details of existing overhead utility lines on-site or adjacent to the proposed project site. - xv.
 Location of existing septic system, water well, geothermal loop, and/or any other below grade utility system that is on-site or adjacent to the project site. - xvi.
-A calculation of the existing lot coverage, expressed in a percentage. - e.
+A calculation of the existing lot coverage, expressed in acres. - e.
 A proposed site plan, drawn to scale, by a licensed engineer or surveyor illustrating the proposed project components and equipment on the site. - i.
 Location and dimensions of all proposed equipment and solar energy components including: structures, noise-generating equipment, racking, panels, number of panels, batteries, inverters, mini-substation(s), substations, and the like.
 Any points of interconnection shall be identified on the proposed site plan. - ii.
 Location and dimensions of all access drives providing access to the solar energy components. - iii.
 Location of construction lay-down and staging areas. - iv.
 Height of the equipment and solar energy components including transmission lines, substation, and any points of interconnection - v.
 Setbacks of proposed equipment and solar energy components from front, rear, and side lot lines. - vi.
-Dimensions between existing structures and the proposed equipment and components of the solar - vii.
+Dimensions between existing structures and the proposed equipment and components of the solar energy system. - vii.
 Proposed changes or additions to any underground or above ground utility infrastructure regardless if the infrastructure is public or private. - viii.
 Proposed changes or additions to any easement regardless if the easement is public or private. - ix.
 Location, approximate depth, and details of any new underground utility lines on-site or adjacent to the proposed project site, including private drainage tile. - x.
 Location and details of new overhead utility lines on-site or adjacent to the proposed project site. - xi.
 Location of any new septic system, water well, geothermal loop, and/or any other below grade utility system that is on-site or adjacent to the project site. - xii.
 Identification, location, and details of the proposed vegetative ground cover(s) for the solar energy system project site. - xiii.
 Location and specifications of proposed fencing and gates. - xiv.
 Location and specifications of proposed visual buffers, landscaping buffers or landscaped areas. - xv.
-A calculation of the lot coverage as it would be upon completing the project, expressed in a percentage. - xvi.
-A flood hazard certification statement. - Soil report that indicates the soils are suitable to support the weight of the solar energy system, and identification of any foundation modifications necessary to support the weight of the structure. - Economic Development Agreement which shall be developed in collaboration with the Noble County Economic Development Corporation and other local economic development agencies outlining the long term costs and benefits of the solar energy system to Noble County and Northeast Indiana. - Traffic Management Plan which shall include construction routes, any temporary road closures with
+A calculation of the lot coverage as it would be upon completing the project, expressed in acres. xvi.
+A flood hazard certification statement. - f.
+Soil report that indicates the soils are suitable to support the weight of the solar energy system, and identification of any foundation modifications necessary to support the weight of the structure. - g.
+Economic Development Agreement which shall be developed in collaboration with the Noble County Economic Development Corporation and other local economic development agencies outlining the long term costs and benefits of the solar energy system to Noble County and Northeast Indiana. - h.
+Traffic Management Plan which shall include construction routes, any temporary road closures with approximate duration, detours, or other applicable information regarding traffic management during the construction of the solar energy system.